Dr Nicola Farrelly

-Nicola Farrelly is a research associate with the School of Social Work, Care and Community.
-Her research focuses on the needs of children and young people, particularly those who have experienced forms of harm and abuse, and engaging children and young people in research on issues which affect them.
+Nicola Farrelly is a Research Associate with the School.
+Her research focuses on the needs of children and young people, particularly those who have experienced forms of harm and abuse, and engaging children and young people in research on issues that affect them.

-Nicola has worked as a research associate within the School of Social Work, Care and Community since 2009.
+Nicola has worked as a research associate within the School since 2009.

 As a member of the Connect Centre for International Research on Interpersonal Violence and Harm, she has undertaken several large-scale studies focussing on interventions aimed at preventing harm and abuse for children and young people: